strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ### Choosing a datasource for the `strong-gateway` data/metadata

-Throughout the tutorial, the API gateway has been using the in-memory database to persist data/metadata.
-In production, you will want to choose a specific datasource to store your information.
-Since `strong-gateway` is built using LoopBack, it supports all the same data sources types (Microsoft SQL Server, MongoDB, MySQL, Oracle, and PostgreSQL).
+with LoopBack, it supports all the same data sources types (Microsoft SQL Server, MongoDB, MySQL, Oracle, and PostgreSQL).
 We'll demonstrate one NoSQL (MongoDB) and one relational database (MySQL) in this tutorial.